MicrosoftDocs/bot-docs/articles/v4sdk/bf-cli-reference.md

   -o, --out=out                  Output file or folder name.
-If not specified stdout will be used as output -r, --recurse                  Indicates if sub-folders need to be considered to file .lu file(s) --culture=culture              Lang code for the LUIS application --description=description      Text describing the LUIS application --log                          Enables log messages --name=name                    Name of the LUIS application --schemaversion=schemaversion  Schema version of the LUIS application
+If not specified stdout will be used as output -r, --recurse                  Indicates if sub-folders need to be considered to file .lu file(s) --culture=culture              Lang code for the LUIS application --description=description      Text describing the LUIS applicaion --log                          Enables log messages --name=name                    Name of the LUIS application --schemaversion=schemaversion  Schema version of the LUIS application